camillaelbaek/GaitTrackR/README.md

 2. Make sure `pixels_per_cm` is numeric and correct
 3. Verify genotype/treatment spelling consistency
 4. Try toggling "Straighten tracks" on/off
+5. If paw detection finds too many/few blobs, adjust "Min blob size" in the Image → Data tab
-5. Restart the app and re-upload the file
+6. Restart the app and re-upload the file

 ---